 When it comes to VAT in European countries, a distinction is first made between physical and digital goods.
 The former are products that are packaged and shipped, such as clothing and electronics.
 Examples of the latter would be e-books, music downloads, stock photos, and webinars.

 For dropshipping, however, only the VAT rates for physical products are relevant.
 Furthermore, the VAT rates differ between certain product categories.
 In Germany, reduced tax rates apply to books and food, for example.
-However, each EU country has its own reduced tax rates applied to decorations, study materials and more.
+However, each EU country has its own reduced tax rates applied to decorations, study materials, and more.

 Until recently, dropshippers were able to add domestic VAT rates to transactions with end consumers located in other EU countries.
 Country-specific, mostly very high delivery thresholds for the B2C mail order business applied.
-Only after crossing the country-specific thresholds, e.g the Dutch one of 100,000€, though sales to customers in that one country only country-specific VAT rates had to be applied.
+Only after crossing the country-specific thresholds, e.g. the Dutch one of 100,000€, though sales to customers in that one country only country-specific VAT rates had to be applied.
 That changed on July 1, 2021.

 On this day, country-specific delivery thresholds were replaced by an EU-wide, low threshold of just €10,000.
 This limit is reached through all cross-border B2C transactions combined and, therefore, crossed much earlier.
-For classic mail order companies and also dropshippers, this means that they now have to deal more frequently with EU VAT rates.
-Your sales system must be able to map the VAT regulations and country-specific tax rates, both the normal and all reduced ones.Sellers and dropshippers also have to adjust their prices.
+For classic mail-order companies and also dropshippers, this means that they now have to deal more frequently with EU VAT rates.
+Your sales system must be able to map the VAT regulations and country-specific tax rates, both the normal and all reduced ones.
+Sellers and dropshippers also have to adjust their prices.
 German customers are only charged 19% VAT, while Hungarian customers pay 27%, for example.
-If the seller does not use OSS, he must also register for VAT in third EU countries.
+Be aware that the seller must also register for VAT in the other relevant EU country.

 VAT IDs for Dropshippers vs. OSS

-A lot has changed here since the delivery threshold for mail order was changed and the One-Stop-Shop was introduced.
-Dropshippers with a turnover of more than €10,000 per year through cross-border transactions with European private customers must now register for VAT and obtain VAT identification numbers (VAT ID) in all EU countries, in which their customers are based.
+A lot has changed here since the delivery threshold for mail orders was revised and the One-Stop-Shop was introduced.
+Dropshippers with cross-border transactions with European private customers must now register for VAT and obtain VAT identification numbers (VAT ID) in all EU countries, in which their customers are based.

 Import VAT when dropshipping with IOSS